tanviagwl98/Food-Order-App/Assignments/Chapter-9.md

 Lazy loading components is the only use case supported by <React.Suspense>

 ### When and why do we need Suspense?
 It is used in lazy loading when code-splitting is implemented to created multiple bundles to avoid loading time.
+The best practice is to place <Suspense> where you want to see a loading indicator, but to use lazy() wherever you want to do code splitting.

 ### Advantages and disadvantages of using code splitting pattern.
 Advantages: